TerranceN/asdf2/Readme.md

 ### Requirements:

-- ncurses headers (you need to do something like `sudo apt-get install ncurses-dev` or `brew install ncurses`
+- ncurses development headers/libraries (you need to do something like `sudo apt-get install ncurses-dev` on Ubuntu, or `brew install ncurses` on Mac, or install the `libncurses-devel` package on Windows/Cygwin)

 - make